Giovanni Dupré: Biography

-In 1863 Dupré created his finest work, the Pietà (1860–65), for the family tomb of the marchese Bichi-Ruspoli in the cemetery of the Misericordia, Siena.
+In 1863 Dupré created his finest work, the Pietà (1860–65), for the family tomb of the marchese Bichi-Ruspoli in the cemetery of Misericordia, Siena.
 This group was awarded the Grande medaille d'honneur at the International Exhibition in Paris.
 The San Zanobi for the façade of the Duomo di Siena, the Risen Christ for the Dupré memorial chapel, the colossal allegories of the Cavour monument in Turin (1872), the bronze bust of Savonarola set in his cell at the monastery of San Marco, Florence (1873), and a number of minor works complete the list of Dupré's productions.

 His last work, the St. Francis inside the Cathedral of S. Rufino in Assisi, was finished by his eldest daughter and pupil, Amalia.
 Time failed him to execute the crowning figure of the Madonna for Santa Maria del Fiore.
 He died in Florence.

 At the height of his reputation, he served on vetting juries for several international exhibitions.

 His memoirs, Pensieri sull'arte e ricordi autobiografici (Florence, 1879, 2nd ed.
 Milan 1935) were translated into English by Edith Marion Story Peruzzi (Edinburgh, 1886), daughter of the American expatriate sculptor William Wetmore Story.
 Dupré's daughter Amalia achieved some reputation as a sculptor.

 One of his students was Augusto Rivalta.